formagGinoo/GuiLongchaoReverse/README.md

   return new string(data);
 }
 ```
-I reimplemented everything in python, and this was the result was:
+I reimplemented everything in python, and this what the result was:
 ```shell
 File found: C:\Program Files (x86)\haowancheng\GuiLongchaoBili\game\GuiLongchao_Data\PersistentPath\Patch\Lua\Xlualibs.bytes
 Reading file head...